 ONE OF THE GREATEST ENGLISHMEN TO PLAY RUGBY LEAGUE IN AUSTRALIA

-Sam Burgess, remembered by many as the man who put in a Clive Churchill Medal winning performance playing the entire 2014 NRL Grand Final with a broken cheekbone started his Rugby League career in England, debuting for the Bradford Bulls in 2006.
-After a great first season he was named as Young Player of the Year in the Super League.
+Sam Burgess, remembered by many as the man who put in a Clive Churchill Medal winning performance playing the entire 2014 NRL Grand Final with a broken cheekbone, started his Rugby League career in England, debuting for the Bradford Bulls in 2006.
+After a great first season, Sam was named as Young Player of the Year in the Super League.

-Sam signed with the South Sydney Rabbitohs in 2010 after being enticed by Rabbitohs owner, Russell Crowe and his vision to turn the club into world beaters.
-Since then, Sam’s Rugby League career has been nothing short of sensational, with the 2014 season a particular highlight:
+In 2010, Sam signed with the South Sydney Rabbitohs after being enticed by Rabbitohs owner, Russell Crowe and his vision to turn the club into world beaters.
+Since then, Sam’s Rugby League career has been nothing short of sensational.
+His achievements include;

 Sam is available for a range of corporate speaking and MC arrangements.
 For more information, please visit www.selspeakers.com.